shadow338/debugZ80/README.md

 Real time console mode debugger.
 Still very alpha code.
 Posted here as a demo, code has to be improved and arranged.

+Tested in Mac OS Catalina and Debian 10.

 FEATURES